 The general profile of the Gatehouse is Queen Anne, with steeply-pitched roofs broken by several conical towers.
 The first floor is rough masonry, and the second-story walls are covered by wood shingles.
 The first floor plan includes the vestibule, hall, kitchen, and porch on one axis, with the dining room projecting off the main rooms, and the living room placed opposite in the largest round turret.
 There are separate bedrooms over the living room and dining room respectively.
 The roof is covered by wood shingles.

 In 1988, the Gatehouse underwent restoration to correct structural deficiencies and repair storm windows.
 During an extensive interior face-lift, walls, woodwork and fixtures were restored to their original condition and antiquated plumbing in the kitchen and upstairs bath were upgraded to modern standards.
-Today, the tiny historic building houses the Office of Communications & Marketing.
+Today, the tiny historic building houses the Davis & Elkins College Office of Public Safety.